Skip To Main Content

 Lunar New Year, also known as Chinese New Year or Spring Festival, celebrates the beginning of a new year on the traditional lunisolar Chinese calendar.
 It was traditionally a time to honor deities as well as ancestors, and it has also become a time to feast and visit family members.

 The Chinese base their New Year celebration on the lunar calendar instead of the solar one used in the West.
 Whereas people who follow the solar calendar always celebrate the New Year on Jan.
 1, the Lunar New Year will depend on the moon.
 Generally, it is celebrated in February, yet the exact day will vary from year to year.
-This year it was Feb.
-10.
+This year Lunar New Year begins Jan.
+29 and ends Feb.
+16.

 The San Diego County Office of Education is focused on creating equitable access with consistently strong outcomes for all students, paying special attention to the needs of historically marginalized populations.
 This resource guide will provide information and resources to support the celebration of the Chinese New Year.